apptainer/apptainer-userdocs/cgroups.rst

 https://www.freedesktop.org/software/systemd/man/systemd.resource-control.html

 **************************************
- Using Singularity to Create a Cgroup
+ Using {Project} to Create a Cgroup
 **************************************

-{Singularity} allows you to directly apply resource limitations to systems configured for both cgroups v1 and the v2 unified hierarchy.
+{Project} allows you to directly apply resource limitations to systems configured for both cgroups v1 and the v2 unified hierarchy.
 Resource limits are specified using a TOML file that represents the `resources` section of the OCI runtime-spec: